 How do I find out if there is a clinical trial available for me?

-The CTRC has a broad range of clinical trials open for many patients with many different types of cancer, as well as studies of healthy patients, examining ways to detect or prevent cancer.
+A broad range of clinical trials are open and available to many patients with many different types of cancer, as well as studies of healthy patients, examining ways to detect or prevent cancer.
 Additionally, studies of factors that impact on quality of life or other cancer-related issues are ongoing.

 There are several ways to determine if a clinical trial is available:

-- Call the CTRC referral office at 210-450-1000.
+- Call our referral office at 210-450-1000.
 Our experts will help you determine if there is a study available for you.

 How do I enroll in early phase studies?